-Conduct a speed test on your computer, phone or tablet
+Run a speed test on your computer, phone or tablet

 Whether you install an app or use a website, it's a good idea to run the test a few times to get a sense of your connection's performance.
 Each test will take under a minute to complete, offering the download and upload speed results.

 The Federal Communications Commission published a guideline for household broadband speeds based on the number of devices and people connected to the same network.
-Basic service ranges from 3Mbps to 8Mbps, and will be good enough for light usage (browsing, email, video calls, streaming HD video, etc).
-Medium service is classified as 12 to 25Mbps and is best for up to three users or devices in use at the same time with medium to high usage depending on the activity.
+Basic service ranges from 3 megabits per second to 8Mbps and will be good enough for light usage (browsing, email, video calls, streaming HD video, etc.).
+Medium service is classified as 12-25Mbps and is best for up to three users or devices simultaneously, with medium to high usage depending on the activity.
 Finally, advanced service is any connection speed over 25Mbps and is best suited for those with more than four users or devices using the connection at the same time for more than light usage.

 Ideally, you'd connect your computer directly to your ISP's modem with an ethernet cable to run a speed test, but that's not always possible.
 But there's another option for running a speed test: use your wireless router's app.

-Run a speed test on your wireless router
+Do a speed test on your wireless router

-Using your wireless router's speed test may prove to be more accurate, in theory at least, because the router is connected directly to your modem.
+Using your wireless router's speed test may prove to be more accurate -- in theory, at least -- because the router is connected directly to your modem.

-Finally, you can call your provider to ensure your modem supports your plan's speed, or to see if there are plans or promotions that will be worth an upgrade, so you can get the speeds you need to have a stress-free day of work and play.
+Finally, you can call your provider to ensure your modem supports your plan's speed or to see if there are plans or promotions that will be worth an upgrade, so you can get the speeds you need to have a stress-free day of work and play.